ICD-10 Codes Connector#

 Claude will:

-1. Use the Validate Code tool to check E11
+1. Use Validate Code to check E11

 2. Explain that E11 is a category header (Type 2 diabetes mellitus)